ebt-wu/ip/README.md

 ---

-Eggy Chatbot is designed to be simple, robust, and extensible—making it easy to manage tasks directly from your command line or IDE.
+Eggy Chatbot is designed to be simple, robust, and extensible—making it easy to manage tasks.
 For feedback or suggestions, feel free to contribute or open an issue!